golangclub/golangcn.org/golangcnSite/content/english/blog/become-a-member-of-golang-china-club.md

 ---

-If you have more than about 10 CLs merged into the [Go repo](https://github.com/golang/go), feel free to [send an email applying for membership.](mailto:contact@golangcn.org) You will also get an email account with the suffix @golangcn.org permanently, for email activation [see doc](../email-settings).
+If you have more than 10 effective commits merged into the [Go repo](https://github.com/golang/go), feel free to [send an email applying for membership.](mailto:contact@golangcn.org) You will also get an email account with the suffix @golangcn.org permanently, for email activation [see doc](../email-settings).

+Please note that the aforementioned effective commits refer to source code changes such as bug fixes, code optimizations, code refactoring, new features, etc., rather than typo fixes.

 Being a member of the Club, you can enjoy a wide range of exclusive benefits and unparalleled job opportunities.